 - empty it except during very cold weather

-- set up a scarecrow or bogus raptors, but this is only effective for a few days.
+- set up a scarecrow or decoy raptors (only works for a few days)

-- hinder the birds’ flight with a net or with a fishing line criss-crossed among the branches.
+- hinder bird flight with a net or fishing lines between branches

-Removing or emptying the feeder is of course the most effective, followed by the net and fishing line: birds don’t like getting their wings caught by the near-invisible obstacles.
+Removing or emptying the feeder is the most effective, followed by the net and fishing line.
+Birds don’t like getting entangled in such near-invisible obstacles.

-The long-term solution is to plant different berry trees and shrubs in separate areas of the garden, to vary their source of food and stage it in time as seasons come and go.
-That way, the birds will have to shift their flight patterns around the garden and won’t shed their droppings on a single spot.
+The long-term solution is to plant berry trees and shrubs in separate areas of the garden.
+This adds sources of food over time as seasons come and go.
+Birds change flight patterns and don’t shed droppings in a single spot.

 How to help the shrub recover